oguayasa/CrypticityAndVisualSearch-Pt2/README.md

 ![](https://github.com/oguayasa/CrypticityAndVisualSearch-Pt2/blob/master/imgs/genResultsDistCheck.1.jpg)

 Given the fact that NumTP and NumTN are count data (Figure 2), it is not surprising that they do not follow a normal distribution.
-To model these two measures, we will apply GLMMs with a Possion family(count data) and a log link function.
-Our other dependent variables (Figures 3 & 4)are continuous, but many of the distributions are not normal (which is pretty normal for psychological and biological behavioral studies).
+To model these two measures, we will apply GLMMs with a Possion family (count data) and a log link function.
+Our other dependent variables (Figures 3 & 4) are continuous, but many of the distributions are not normal (which is pretty normal for psychological and biological behavioral studies).
 For these measures, our GLMMs will be specified with a Gaussian family (to deal with continuous data) with an identify link function.
-Since none of our distributions are "normal", we will but estimate our model parameters using Laplace approximation instead of any Maximum Likelihood approaches.
+Since none of our distributions are "normal", we will estimate our model parameters using Laplace approximation instead of any Maximum Likelihood approaches.

 Run GLMMs and review output
 ---------------------------

 To save time and space, only the output from one GLMM will be shown.
 However, all of the boxplots showing treatment comparisons will be included, and the results from all of the GLMMs will be summarized there.
 This example will show the GLMM output and subsequent analysis for the average duration of True Positive searches.

+**Table 3** Estimates of Fixed and Random Effects.
+There is no std.error or statistic for the random effects because this particular function does not estimate them

 | term                       |     estimate|  std.error|   statistic| group      |
 |:---------------------------|------------:|----------:|-----------:|:-----------|